Red slender loris: Description

 This small, slender primate is distinguished by large forward-facing eyes used for precise depth perception, long slender limbs, a well-developed index finger, the absence of tail, and large prominent ears, which are thin, rounded and hairless at the edges.
 The soft dense fur is reddish-brown color on the back, and the underside is whitish-grey with a sprinkling of silver hair.
 Its body length on average is 7–10 in, with an average weight of a mere 3–13 oz.
 This loris has a four-way grip on each foot.
-The big toe opposes the other 4 toes for a pincer-like grip on branches and food.
+The big toe opposes the other four toes for a pincer-like grip on branches and food.
 It has a dark face mask with central pale stripe, much like the slow lorises.

 L. tardigradus tardigradus is reddish brown in the back and creamy yellow below, while L. tardigradus nycticeboides is dark brown dorsally and very light brown in upperparts.

+Distribution

+This species is endemic to the rainforests of Sri Lanka.
+It is typically found in the southwestern wet zone and the adjacent central highlands.
+Its range spans the wet southwestern region, extending from Colombo through Kalutara, Ratnapura, Kegalle, Galle, and Matara, and possibly into the wetter parts of Hambantota District.

+The species has been documented in numerous protected and proposed forest reserves across several provinces.
+Western Province (Maimbulakanda, Pilikuttuwa, Kalukele, Horagolla, Dikkele, Meerigama Kanda, Labugama Kalatuwawa, Indikada Mukalana, Koskanda, Bodinagala, Yagirala, and Madakada), Southern Province (Oliyagankele, Welihena, Masmullah, Kekanadura, Beraliya Mukalana, Dandeniya-Aparekka, Kanneliya, Polgahakanda, and Kottawa), Sabaragamuwa Province (Sinharaja World Heritage Site, Delwala, Peak Wilderness Sanctuary, Gilimale, Madampe, and Salgala), Central Province (Horton Plains National Park, Kikiliyamana, Hakgala Strict Nature Reserve, and Conical Hill).